 Casino (1995) ****1/2

-At just under three hours long, I can’t think of too many other films that are as consistently entertaining throughout as Casino (1995).
+At just shy of three hours long, I can’t think of many other films that are as consistently entertaining throughout as Casino (1995).
 It never feels long, no matter when I watch it (and I’ve seen it many times).

 Chock-full of classic songs by the likes of The Rolling Stones, Devo, and Harry Nilsson, and superbly acted by De Niro, Stone and Pesci, Casino is a fascinating and often hilarious exploration of what excess, glitz and greed will do to gangsters and con artists.
 And there is no one that does sprawling epics, particularly of the violent mob kind, like Scorsese.
 No one.